newtfire/newTutorials/iXMLstart.md

 ### Reading the Plain-Text Input

-You can use CoffeePot, the jωiXML workbench, or Markup Blitz to test your grammar.
+You can use CoffeePot, the jωixml workbench, or Markup Blitz to test your grammar.
 You can read your plain-text input file directly from the URL above or save it and then read your local copy.

 **Using Markup Blitz (command line):**